 To ensure effective proposals, we split the application process into two stages:

 - an expression of interest (EoI) stage where we ask interested parties to submit a one-page (maximum) proposal outlining their scientific objectives, providing the basis of a discussion (to be scheduled following receipt of your EoI) about feasibility, optimal approaches and required resources;

 - and a subsequent round of formal submissions — shaped by our input — to be made to the ADACS TAC.

 The review of EoI applications proceeds on a first-come-first-served basis and during a call we welcome submissions at any time until the deadline.

 We ask that EoI submissions be kept brief. (i.e. no more than one page; a couple paragraphs generally suffice) providing a concise description of the proposed project and its goals.

 When considering projects for this process, we also ask that you keep the following in mind: all ADACS development will be open-source, and as such, made publicly available.

-The aim of this program is to add value to existing investments and to assist in the optimisation of existing workflows, software and processes by having a Pawsey technical staff member embedded in astronomy research projects for at least 12 months.
+The aim of this program is to add value to existing investments and to assist in the optimisation of existing workflows, software and processes by having an ADACS technical staff member embedded in astronomy research projects for at least 12 months.